noakes1984/fantasyDown/README.md

 # fantasyDown
-Fantasy Football aggregator &amp; sports data analysis with its roots in finance
+Fantasy Football aggregator and sports data analysis with its roots in finance - (excluding the proprietary Scout A Player View Controller)